Helios Voting: Adoption

 Since 2009 the Universite Catholique de Louvain used Helios to elect its university president (of around 25,000 eligible voters, some 5,000 registered and 4,000 voted).
 In the same year also the Princeton University adopted it to elect student governments.

 Since 2010, the International Association for Cryptographic Research has used Helios annually to elect board members.
+In 2025, however, a trustee lost their private key during the election, making it impossible to decrypt the results.
+The IACR voided the election and implemented additional safeguards, including a 2-out-of-3 key threshold mechanism.

 In 2014 the Association for Computing Machinery used Helios for their general election.

 During the COVID-19 containment measures in Malaysia (2020–2022), the Tamil Language Society & Hindu Society of University of Malaya, conducted their Executive Council Elections through Helios.